ramtinJ95/Vaults/Primary/Show your work by Austin Kleon.md

 - You dont really find an audience for your work; they find you.
 But it's not enough to be good.
 In order to be found you have to be findable.

 ### Impressions
+The book is very well written and there was no fluff at all.
+This lack of fluff made it a very quick read.
+Even though it was a quick read i must say that the consequence of this book and the impact it has and will continue to have on my thinking and my life will be disportionatly large.
+Its quite impressive how the author managed to cram so much knowledge and actionable advice in so little text, a standard that I and anyone who wants to write should aim for.

 ### How I Discovered It
 I came in contact with the book through a youtuber "Ali abdaal" who is a medical doctor and a productivity youtuber.